Tamim934/TypeScript-TodoList/README.md

 When working with images in TypeScript, you might encounter some issues due to the static typing system.
 For example, if you're trying to import an image file in a TypeScript file, you might get an error because TypeScript doesn't recognize the image file format.

 To solve this issue, you can declare a module for image files in a declaration file (`.d.ts`).
-Here's an example:
+Here's an example for YOu:

 ```typescript
 declare module "*.png";